 Plugins add bits of code to your website to add certain functions beyond what your theme does automatically.
 You can use plugins to add extra features like a newsletter sign up box, social media widgets, and an SEO tracker.
 Here are some plugins I use that I recommend:

 - Jetpack for WordPress.com – You should see the option to activate this somewhere when you log in to your Dashboard.
 It’s an all-in-one plugin including stuff like site stats and recent posts.
 Jetpack can slow down your site, so if you’re using Google Analytics and you have a robust theme already, you probably don’t even need it.

 - Akismet – Another one you should already see somewhere when you log in.
 It will protect your blog from spam.
 You’ll need to activate it.

 - Yoast SEO – You can analyze the SEO rating of each post you write, plus edit the metadata (how the post looks if people find it through a search engine).
 This is a free plugin you can search for under “Plugins” > “Add New”

-- Google Analytics Dashboard for WP – Automatically inserts a tracking code into every page of your site (once you get connected to Google Analytics).
+- Google Analytics Dashboard for WP – Shows your site stats in your WordPress Dashboard (once you get connected to Google Analytics).
 This is a free plugin you can search for under “Plugins” > “Add New”.
 You don’t need it if you just want to check Google Analytics separately.

 - Mailchimp for WordPress – For connecting your email list sign up with sidebar widgets if you use Mailchimp as your email solution.

 Step 5 – Grab your social media handles

 Easy enough!
 Head to Twitter, Instagram, Facebook, Pinterest, and wherever else you get social online and create handles for your blog.
 Try to keep your handles the same as your domain name/blog name to keep the consistency of your brand.